-China Eastern Airlines opens direct flights between Shanghai and Istanbul on September 28
+China Eastern Airlines Opens Direct Flights Between Shanghai and Istanbul on September 28

-This marks the first time a Chinese airline has operated a route between China and Turkiye, connecting the two globally renowned cities and important aviation hubs.
+This marks the first time a Chinese airline has operated a route between China and Turkey, connecting the two globally renowned cities and important aviation hubs.

 The flight numbers for the Shanghai-Istanbul route will be MU703/704, with three weekly flights.
 Departing from Shanghai Pudong International Airport at 01:30 Beijing time on each Tuesday, Thursday, and Saturday, the flight will arrive at Istanbul Airport at 08:30 local time.
 The return flights will leave Istanbul Airport at 14:00 local time on Tuesdays, Thursdays, and Saturdays, and land at Shanghai Pudong International Airport at 05:30 Beijing time the following day.